-We have worked with our Conservator to, among other things, help distressed homeowners and we have implemented a number of steps that include extending foreclosure timelines and additional efforts to modify and restructure Mortgages.
+We have worked with our Conservator to, among other things, help distressed homeowners and we have implemented additional efforts to modify and restructure Mortgages.
 On February 18, 2009, President Obama announced the Homeowner Affordability and Stability Plan, designed to help in the housing recovery, promote liquidity and housing affordability, expand our foreclosure prevention efforts and set market standards.
 The Obama administration announced that the key components of the plan are providing access to low-cost refinancing for responsible homeowners suffering from falling house prices, creating a \$75 billion homeowner stability initiative to reach up to three to four million at-risk homeowners and supporting low mortgage rates by strengthening confidence in Freddie Mac and Fannie Mae.
 On March 4, 2009, the Obama administration announced additional details about these initiatives under the Making Home Affordable Program (the "MHA Program").

-Under the MHA Program, Freddie Mac is carrying out initiatives to enable eligible homeowners to refinance Mortgages and to encourage modifications of Mortgages for eligible homeowners who are in default and those who are at risk of imminent default, including the following:
+Under the MHA Program, Freddie Mac is carrying out initiatives to enable eligible homeowners to refinance Mortgages and to encourage modifications or short sales of Mortgages for eligible homeowners who are in default and those who are at risk of imminent default, including the following: